 My experience is that this can only be done effectively when training begins with a solid strategy.

-Here are my 5 Q&D Steps to maximizing your training dollars.
+Here are my 5 Q&D Steps and 2 BONUS tips to maximizing your training dollars.

 1 – Train your trainers!
 Managers and seasoned employees are often charged with the role of trainer.
 Don’t assume that just because they do a good job that they know how to train your employees.
 They deserve some training also, don’t they?